-Professor O’Sullivan defends that “People have back pain because they are holding their backs” I respect his opinion and agree at some degree.
-One the diffferences between GPR and other methods is that we work on the static function, muscles that are supposed to create stability.
+Some defend that “People have back pain because they are holding their backs” I respect their opinion and agree at some degree.
+One of the differences between GPR and other methods is that we work on the static function, muscles that are supposed to create stability.
 According to Prof. Souchard, creator of GPR, the dysfunction of the static muscles is to become tight, relaxing those muscles is the way to go.
-What I don’t agree is that just telling people to relax will to the trick.
+What I don’t agree is that just telling people to relax will do the trick.
 It is necessary to teach the body how to relax and how to correctly recruit those deep postural muscles.
-Especially when there is already pain it is necessary to increase space whithin the joint, lengthening muscles, promoting symmetry to then alleviate symptoms.
+Especially when there is already pain it is necessary to increase space within the joint, lengthening muscles, promoting symmetry to then alleviate symptoms.
 This ultimately will improve your posture.

 Another statement that we need to be careful about is “Don’t go about changing your posture if there is no pain.”
 We need to assess each case individually.
 Scoliosis in children and adolescents, for instance, can progress quite quickly and can have serious consequences even in lung capacity.
 It is usually pain-free, but needs close supervision and treatment, especially during growth spurts.